Self-Managed VPS vs Managed VPS: Which is Right for You?

 • Uncover use-case scenarios and decision-making insights that go beyond standard features to help you choose confidently and strategically.

-Ever wondered why two VPS plans with similar specs can feel completely different to manage?
+Ever wondered why two VPS plans with similar specifications can feel completely different to manage?
 The answer lies in what you don’t see.

 What is a self-managed VPS?